 Decimal Odds | What Are Decimal Odds?
 How Do They Work?

-Decimal odds represent the total payout a bettor will receive, including their original stake, for each unit wagered.
+Decimal odds represent the total payout a bettor will receive, including their original stake, for each unit wagered

 What Are Decimal Odds?